Face-Tagger/facetagger-fe/README.md

 ## Contributing

-Your contributions can make this sample even better!
 Feel free to fork, tweak, and submit a pull request.
-If you have substantial changes in mind, please open an [issue]('https://github.com/yourusername/facetagger-fe/issues/new') to discuss them.
+If you have substantial changes in mind, please open an [issue]('https://github.com/face-tagger/facetagger-fe/issues/new') to discuss them.

 <br>